Low gamma globulin: Problems with the immune system

 A test for total serum protein is often done at the

 same time as serum protein electrophoresis.
-For more information, see the
+To learn more, see the

 Total Serum Protein.